MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/database.md

 # Database actions

-Connect to databases and execute SQL statements

-## Get started with database actions

 To connect to a database, use the **Open SQL connection** action.
 A connection string specifies all information necessary to connect to a database, such as the driver, the database, server names, and the username and password.

 The following connection string connects to an Excel database: